Calculus and placement exam FAQ

 Where can I find the placement exam results?

-Immediately after submitting the test, you can click on the “Placement calculator” tab on the left, and your course placement will be displayed.
+Within five minutes after submitting the test, you can click on the “Placement calculator” tab on the left, and your course placement will be displayed.

 I have questions about my placement / I think I was placed too high / too low, what can I do?

-If you have any questions your placement, we encourage you to attend our placement advising session in August.
 Advisers at the session can answers your questions and/or tell you more about our calculus classes.
 In particular, if you both feel that another placement is more suitable, they can override your existing placement.
 The advising session takes place before preference selection deadline, so you will have time to enter section lottery afterwards.

 Please note that in order to discuss your placement with an adviser, you must first complete the placement exam - without the test, and adviser cannot issue placement for you.